 With each defined contribution or 401(k) plan, you can contribute both pre-tax and after-tax.
 This after-tax contribution is also known as a Roth contribution (not to be confused with a Roth IRA).
-The amount that you can contribute pre-tax in 2014 is $17,500, and the annual contribution limit is $52,000.
-This amount includes $34,500 of after-tax money.
-In addition, employees over the age of 50 may contribute an additional $5,500 pre-tax to their 401(k) plan.
+The amount that you can contribute pre-tax in 2020 is $19,500, and the annual contribution limit is $57,000.
+In addition, employees over the age of 50 may contribute an additional $6,500 pre-tax to their 401(k) plan.

 When we review your 401(k) plan, we first determine if your employer offers a matching provision, and then we determine how much you can afford to contribute based on your cash flow and financial profile.
 After these steps have been determined the last step is we analyze the mutual fund offerings on your employer’s 401(k) plan and pick the investments best suited for your overall portfolio allocation and success for long term growth.